usmakestwo/githubDB/README.md

 ## Getting Started

-With githubDB you use Github as your private database.
+Ever wanted to use Github as your private database, now you can.

 Install the module locally :
 ```bash